OpenBankingUK/read-write-api-docs-pub/profiles/event-notification-api-profile.md

 ## Overview

-The Event Notification API Specification describes the flows and payloads to allow ASPSPs to deliver event notifications to TPPs.
-The specification has four sub-specifications:
+The Event Notification API Profile describes the flows and payloads to allow ASPSPs to deliver event notifications to TPPs.
+The profile has four sub-specifications:

 [TODO]